jdesmet/blocks-cs-sim/README.md

 That be said - it must have some pieces in there useful to learn - and maybe this is an ideal project to convert over to Java.
 Code is surprisingly less.

+Oh the whole thing is written in 1995's time C++ ...